Jiachuan-Wang/Jiachuan-Wang.github.io/_publications/2023/SfN.md

 title:          "Computational model-based analysis of spatial navigation strategies under stress and uncertainty using place, distance and border cells"
 date:           2023-12-1 00:01:00 +0800
 selected:       true
-pub:            "Neuroscience 2023: Society for Neuroscience (SfN)"
+pub:            "Neuroscience 2023: <b>Society for Neuroscience (SfN)</b>"
 # pub_pre:        "Submitted to "
 # pub_post:       'Under review.'
 # pub_last:       ' <span class="badge badge-pill badge-publication badge-success">Spotlight</span>'
 pub_date:       "2023"

 abstract: >-
-  We performed experiments with two strains of mice learning two versions of the Morris water maze task under different water temperatures.
-We then implemented a biologically plausible model that uses a combination of border (boundary) cells and place cells.
-Using computational modeling and parameter estimation, we were able to not only reproduce detailed mouse behaviors but also reveal computational correlates of temperature-based behavioral differences.
+  We investigated how stress and uncertainty affect learning in two mouse strains using the Morris water maze and modeled their behavior with a biologically plausible network of border and place cells, revealing computational correlates of temperature-based differences.
 cover:          /assets/images/covers/bc_model.jpg

 authors: